-Campath is a prescription drug approved by the Food and Drug Administration (FDA) to treat B-cell chronic lymphocytic leukemia (CLL).
-Campath may also be used to treat B-cell prolymphocytic leukemia (B-PLL).
-Campath may be referred to by its drug name, Alemtuzumab.
+Campath is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat B-cell chronic lymphocytic leukemia (B-CLL).
+Campath may also be prescribed off-label to treat B-cell prolymphocytic leukemia (B-PLL).
+Campath is referred to by its drug name, alemtuzumab.

 Campath is a biologic drug, a genetically engineered protein, or antibody, that targets the CD52 protein on B cells.
 Campath is believed to work by targeting B cells for destruction.